Home

 5. Admin panel

-One of the trickier aspects of real estate tokenization is getting the unit economics right.
-A $1/unit structure sounds clean, but it can create regulatory complications around stablecoin classification.
-The nominal unit value, total supply, and distribution mechanics need to be designed with legal review.
+The nominal unit value matters more than most clients expect.
+A $1/unit structure can create regulatory complications around stablecoin classification in some jurisdictions.
+The nominal unit value, total supply, and distribution mechanics need to be designed with legal review before a single line of smart contract code is written.

 Compliance requirements